jdc-cunningham/esp8266-solar-emitter/README.md

+# NOTE:
+The main issue with this project is the startup current of the voltage step down device... it is hard to overcome.
+I had to short/jump the capacitors to overcome it/get the converter to start working... may consider using a supercap instead with a linear 3.3V regulator.
+Not saying that will work but it's less parts and less internal current to overcome.

 # esp8266 solar emitter
 This is a project idea I had to power an ESP01 with a bank of capacitors charged by solar cells and a DC to DC convert, it does work.